arielj/vanilla-nested/README.md

 - you can set any valid html attribute accepted by [`content_tag`](https://apidock.com/rails/ActionView/Helpers/TagHelper/content_tag)

 > Remember to update both gem and package https://github.com/arielj/vanilla-nested#update

+# Version 1.5.0 Changes

+#### Added Integration with the `turbo` Gem

+The JavaScript part of the gem now plays nicely with the `turbo` gem by initializing the needed events when the `turbo:load` event is fired.